JPMorgan Chase & Co. Sells 58,381 Shares of Fomento Económico Mexicano, S.A.B. de C.V. (NYSE:FMX)

 Other institutional investors and hedge funds have also bought and sold shares of the company.
 Barrett Asset Management LLC bought a new position in Fomento Económico Mexicano during the 2nd quarter worth $25,000.
 Marshall Wace LLP bought a new position in Fomento Económico Mexicano during the 1st quarter worth $36,000.
 Sageworth Trust Co bought a new position in Fomento Económico Mexicano during the 1st quarter worth $40,000.
 Atlas Capital Advisors LLC bought a new position in Fomento Económico Mexicano during the 2nd quarter worth $67,000.
 Finally, Parallel Advisors LLC increased its position in Fomento Económico Mexicano by 17.6% during the 2nd quarter.
 Parallel Advisors LLC now owns 977 shares of the company’s stock worth $83,000 after buying an additional 146 shares during the period.
 Institutional investors and hedge funds own 19.97% of the company’s stock.

-Several research firms have weighed in on FMX.
-Barclays increased their price objective on Fomento Económico Mexicano from $80.00 to $90.00 and gave the stock an “equal weight” rating in a research report on Tuesday, August 3rd.
+Several analysts have recently issued reports on the company.
 The Goldman Sachs Group assumed coverage on Fomento Económico Mexicano in a report on Friday, August 13th.
 They set a “buy” rating and a $106.00 target price on the stock.
+Barclays increased their target price on Fomento Económico Mexicano from $80.00 to $90.00 and gave the stock an “equal weight” rating in a report on Tuesday, August 3rd.
 One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $105.00.

-Fomento Económico Mexicano (NYSE:FMX) last released its earnings results on Wednesday, July 28th.
-The company reported $0.43 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.94 by ($0.51).
-The company had revenue of $6.84 billion for the quarter, compared to analyst estimates of $6.43 billion.
-Fomento Económico Mexicano had a return on equity of 3.10% and a net margin of 1.85%.
+Fomento Económico Mexicano (NYSE:FMX) last released its quarterly earnings data on Wednesday, July 28th.
+The company reported $0.43 earnings per share for the quarter, missing the consensus estimate of $0.94 by ($0.51).
+The business had revenue of $6.84 billion during the quarter, compared to analyst estimates of $6.43 billion.
+Fomento Económico Mexicano had a net margin of 1.85% and a return on equity of 3.10%.
 On average, research analysts predict that Fomento Económico Mexicano, S.A.B. de C.V. will post 3.04 earnings per share for the current fiscal year.

 Fomento Económico Mexicano Company Profile